Explore Essaouira and beyond with this guide for first-time visitors. Balate.Dorin/Shutterstock

 Is it easy to travel around Essaouira and beyond?

-The local bus service, Lima Bus, has routes that serve Sidi Ishaq to the north, Smimou and Sidi Kaouki in the south, and Tafettachte to the east.
+The local bus service, Lima Bus, has routes that serve Sidi Ishaq to the north, Smimou and Sidi Kaouki in the south, and Tafetachte to the east.
 While this network can be used for day trips, having a car offers greater flexibility and privacy, making it much easier for visitors to split their itinerary between Essaouira and surrounding destinations.
-Car hire is available at the airport.
+Car rentals are available at the airport.

 Top things to do in Essaouira